 Maricela brings over a decade of youth, intercollegiate, and Olympic sports experience to Forward Progress.
 Most recently Coordinator of Student-Athlete Development at the NCAA national office, she focused her work on creating impactful programming for student-athletes through leadership conferences, Student-Athlete Advisory Committee support, and NCAA Youth Clinics operations and curriculum creation.

-Prior to her time at the NCAA, Maricela was the National Program Director at America SCORES, a nationwide non-profit organization that promotes literacy through soccer.
-Prior to America SCORES, she served as Event Operations Manager for the United States Soccer Federation, where she was responsible for logistical operations and negotiations for Men's and Women's National Team Events in the United States.
+Prior to her time at the NCAA, Maricela served as Event Operations Manager for the United States Soccer Federation, where she was responsible for logistical operations and negotiations for Men's and Women's National Team Events in the United States.

 Maricela holds a Bachelor's degree in History from University of California, San Diego, where she was a three-time national champion and team captain for the UCSD Triton women's soccer program.
 She was vice-chair of the Division III Student-Athlete Advisory Committee and recipient of both the SEARS/NACDA Director's Cup Scholarship and NCAA Women's Enhancement Program Scholarship.
 Maricela also holds a M.S. in Sport Management from the University of Massachusetts-Amherst.

 Maricela's commitment to the development of youth continues as she is a National Trainer for the sports-based youth development organization Up2Us.
-She is also a member on the Board of Directors for America SCORES Denver, a nonprofit that provides its innovative soccer, poetry and service learning programming to Denver elementary schools.
-Maricela is also an adjunct professor in the Sport Industry Operations Department at Metropolitan State University of Denver.
+She also serves on the Metropolitan State University of Denver Sport Management Program Advisory Board and periodically teaches as an adjunct professor on campus.

 Kelly brings nearly eight years of experience at the NCAA national office and over twenty years of intercollegiate athletics experience to Forward Progress.
 He most recently served as the NCAA Director of Academic and Membership Affairs (AMA) where he managed the Legislative Relief process.
 As the liaison to NCAA committees, he provided research and analysis of current legislation to recommend changes for legislative relief across all three divisions.
 Kelly also provided guidance to Division I Limited -Resourced Institutions ensuring them access to NCAA Resources.
-Also during his time in AMA, Kelly worked on the Student-Athlete Reinstatement (SAR) team, processing requests, waivers and appeals.
-He was also an integral member of the Athletics Certification team.
+Prior to his oversight of Legislative Relief, Kelly was an integral part of the Division I Athletics Certification Team.
+Also during his earliy time in AMA, Kelly worked on the Student-Athlete Reinstatement (SAR) team, processing requests, waivers and appeals.

-Kelly received his B.A. in Mathematics at Mississippi University for Women (MUW) and his M.A. in Education at the University of Alabama, Tuscaloosa.
+Kelly received his B.A. in Mathematics at Mississippi University for Women (MUW) and his M.A. in Higher Education Administration at the University of Alabama, Tuscaloosa.
 He also served on campus as an assistant Women's Basketball coach at both institutions as well as an Academic Program Advisor at Alabama.
-Upon leaving coaching, Kelly became the Director of Student-Athlete Development at Xavier University (OH) where, among other duties, he worked with eligibility certification, the student-athletic advisory committee, and progress-toward-degree monitoring for student-athletes.
+Upon leaving coaching, Kelly became the Director of Student-Athlete Development at Xavier University (OH) where, among other duties, provided academic support, worked with eligibility certification, the student-athletic advisory committee (SAAC), and progress-toward-degree monitoring for student-athletes.